 indigenous populations face poverty

-We all know about the native communities in places like Australia, where the Aboriginal and Torres Strait Islander peoples are unfairly impacted by poverty.
+We are well aware of the indigenous communities in locations such as Australia, where the Aboriginal and Torres Strait Islander peoples face disproportionate levels of poverty.

 But why is this the case?
 There are several complex factors at play, and understanding them is crucial to addressing the issue effectively.